 Willow is the go-to for skills development.
 There are two easy-to-access put-ins, and the difficulty changes dramatically with each 100 cfs.
 Red Gate is in this class up to ~800 cfs, it might bump up to class III above that.
 The first rapid is the hardest, and can be portaged via an earlier path down from the dirt road.

 The Red Gate put in is at the red gate, left side of road, up the Hatchers Pass road, within a mile or so after James’ Susitna Sled and Kayak shop (marked by some kayaks perched on the roadside, right side of road).
-The gat is faux-locked; the land owners are ok with paddlers driving in.
-But it is a short walk.
+The dirt road is private property, and there is a poorly advertised policy to pay $10 for access (walking or driving) at the Susitna Sled and Kayak shop.

 Put in: The handtram at Alyeska.
 The handtram can be reached from trailheads on Crow Pass road or under the tram at the resort.

 Glacier Creek catches a lot of new boaters off guard.
 In particular, the first few corners can be fast, forcing boats up against the outside wall.
 Leaning away from the wall, an intuitive reaction, pushes the raft tube under the current, flipping the boat.
 Advise new paddlers to paddle away from the wall in advance, and lean into the wall if they find themselves there.

 After the first rapids, the rest of the run is a mix of channel selection and avoiding wood.
 For a Class II section of water, Glacier Creek might have the record for accidents and lost boats.

 Eagle River Bridge to Bridge